sde-coursepack/sde-coursepack.github.io/modules/intro/_posts/2022-01-03-complexity.md

 ![A screenshot of the Google homepage]({{site.baseurl}}/img/google.png)

 Seems simple enough!
 What's that, like 20-30 lines of code, right?
-In most browsers, you can right click on the page and go to View Source.
+In most browsers, you can right-click on the page and go to View Source.
 Here's what you'll see:

 ![What is shown when "View Source" for Google homepage.
 It is a page full of code]({{site.baseurl}}/img/googleSource.png)